tibo-mllr/website/README.md

 This is my personal website project.
 Might always be useful to have one. <br />
 Familiarising more with ReactjS, NestJS, and learning to use MongoDB and Docker.

-## Prerequisites

-- To run with Docker:
-  - Docker
-- To run locally
-  - NodeJS with yarn
-  - A MongoDB instance

 ## Run with Docker

 - Copy the [`apps/back/.env.template`](apps/back/.env.template) file to `apps/back/.env` and complete it accordingly.